Covid-19 self isolation payments.

 You will need the following information to make an application:

-- your eight-digit NHS Test and Trace ID Number - we cannot issue a payment without this
+- your eight-digit NHS Test and Trace ID Number (if you have been told to self-isolate)- we cannot issue a payment without this

 - your National Insurance number